What Is Group Insurance Coverage and How Does It Work?

 In order to qualify for group health insurance, an employee must be on a participating employer’s payroll.
 Independent contractors and employees who are on unpaid leave are often not eligible for group coverage.
 Family members, including spouses and children up to age 26, are usually included in coverage, but this depends on the plan.

 Businesses must also meet certain criteria to be able to offer group health insurance to their employees.
-They must have at least one full-time employee who works at least 30 hours per week, and they must pay payroll taxes.
+They must have at least one full-time employee who works at least 30 hours per week and they must pay payroll taxes.
 Business owners are not considered employees in this case and the one full-time employee must also not be the owner’s spouse, family member, partner, contractor or seasonal worker.
-Small businesses with fewer than 50 employees are not required to provide health care coverage, but any business with more than 50 employees is required to do so.

 How To Enroll

-For employees, enrolling in a group health insurance plan may occur during a specific period.
+1. For employees, enrolling in a small group health insurance plan may occur during a specific period.
 There are usually enrollment deadlines, so if a person doesn’t enroll in time, they may have to wait until the next open enrollment period.
 New employees can often enroll upon beginning their job, but there could be a waiting period of up to 90 days before the coverage officially kicks in.

-During an organization’s open enrollment period, employees may be able to decide on additional supplemental coverage options or different tiers of coverage.
+2. During an organization’s open enrollment period, employees may be able to decide on additional supplemental coverage options or different tiers of coverage.
 Employees should consider whether adding extra coverage is the right move for themselves or their families, with many factors going into that decision, such as age, overall health and personal budget.

 What Are the Benefits of Group Health Insurance Plans?